nrfconnect/sdk-nrf/doc/nrf/ug_thingy53_gs.rst

    When the image transfer has been completed, the network core part of the image is transferred from RAM to the network core flash.
    This can take up to 20 seconds.

-   When the update is complete, a :guilabel:`Completed successfully` message appears.
+   When the update is complete, a **Completed successfully** message appears.

 You can now disconnect the Nordic Thingy:53 from the computer.